pnp/sp-dev-fx-webparts/samples/react-image-editor/README.md

 * Redo / Undo
 * Histoy of Actions

-The Placeholder and FilePicker is a component from [sp-dev-fx-controls-react ](https://pnp.github.io/sp-dev-fx-controls-react/)
+The Placeholder and FilePicker are components from the [sp-dev-fx-controls-react ](https://pnp.github.io/sp-dev-fx-controls-react/)

 ![react-image-editor in action](assets/react-image-editor.gif)